Practical placement or an industry placement in your UWA degree

 Work Integrated Learning (WIL) activities provide you with the chance to gain industry knowledge, develop work-ready skills and create lasting networks with industry professionals.
 Whether you undertake WIL as part of your course or as a co-curricular activity, you'll be better equipped to enter the workforce and pursue your goals.

-You may also wish to undertake a practicum unit as part of your Bachelor's degree.
-For example the Business practicum is an opportunity to gain work experience while applying the skills you have developed through your degree in a supervised workplace project.
+As an undergraduate student, you may wish to undertake a for-credit practicum unit as part of your Bachelor degree.
+For example, WILG2201 Professional Experience Practicum is an opportunity to gain work experience whilst applying the skills you have developed through your degree in a supervised workplace project.